Bullets, Bastards, and the “Great Pink Donkey”…

 Upon introducing myself, I gave him a tremendous hug, and then helped myself to a generous portion of what I mistook to be whiskey fermenting in a jug spilled onto its side.

 All at once, he started swinging his hips — wagging and rubbing his member in a vigorous fit; all the while shouting paranoid vulgarities involving my mother, his last five dollars, and what he referenced as “the great pink donkey”.

-Throughout this episode of incoherent depravity, he kept using the name “Charlie”, and at that moment I understood the extent of which he had been denied basic parental involvement — all my life I had been called Jim.
+Throughout this episode of incoherent depravity, he kept using the name “Charlie”, and at that moment I understood the extent of which he had been denied basic parental involvement — all my life I had been called Jim, short for James.

 My coworkers still inquire about the events of that day, but they never ask me about my father — just the cat.

 “Still running over his cat?” they ask, to which I hang my head in frustration, “Yep.
 He lied.”

 But I often fantasize about that day in Vietnam, and as I do I can’t help thinking that as he loaded my bullet in his moment of sexual epiphany, he had indeed saw potential.